amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 * You need to provide the **login.username** and **login.password** to authenticate with the Aqua Server.
 * You can choose to deploy a different version of the Aqua Scanner by setting the **image.tag** property.

-##  SecurityContextConstraints for Aqua components ##
+The **[AquaServer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaserver_cr.yaml)**, **[AquaDatabase CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquadatabase_cr.yaml)**, and **[AquaGateway CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquagateway_cr.yaml)** are used for advanced configurations where the server components are deployed across multiple clusters.

+##  Deploying the Community Operator in a non-privilged mode ##
 When installing the Aqua operator, the operator creates a cluster role binding between the "aqua-sa" and "aqua-kube-enforcer-sa" service accounts to cluster roles containing the SecurityContextConstraints (SCC) for running the Aqua components.

 By default, the SCCs for running Aqua components are the "privileged" and "hostaccess" SCCs.